8 Ways to Stay Connected with your Mortgage Client Database

 The thing is… it’s true.

-While the numbers may vary slightly from industry to industry, the fact remains that it costs far more to market to, acquire, and activate a new client, versus retaining an old one and capturing secondary business.
+While the numbers may vary slightly from industry to industry, the fact remains that it costs far more to market to, acquire, and activate a new client, versus retaining an old one and capturing secondary business via warm referrals.

-Past clients already know you, they’ve already chosen you over other options (at least once), and unless the transaction didn’t go well they will have pre-established trust in your ability to serve the needs of themselves and any possible referrals they would send your way.
+Past clients already know you, they’ve already chosen you over other options at least once before, and unless the transaction didn’t go well they will have pre-established trust in your ability to serve the needs of themselves and any possible referrals they would send your way.

 Using the tips and strategies below, you can continue to engage with your former clients in an effective and positive way for years to come, staying top-of-mind and strengthening the relationship for when new business opportunities arise.